lcoste/coding-challenge/Challenges/Challenge #1 Connect 4/README.md

 The second dimension will be the rows among each column starting from the bottom(6 rows).

+This function will have a maximum running time of 60 seconds.

 Take this grid as an example: ![Example grid](https://s3.eu-west-2.amazonaws.com/aigaming2/helpPagesAssets/Connect4/cn4Example1.png)
 The correspondent input would be:
 ```